AkifhanIlgaz/binance_candlestick/README.md

 # binance_candlestick

-A command-line program that retrieves candlestick information of a given pair and calculates EMA 20, CMF
+A command-line program that retrieves candlestick information of a given pair and calculates EMA 20, CMF, BollingerBandWidth

 # How it works ?